 Located at the south entrance of the Pompano Beach Cultural Center, We Go Together created by artist team Gillie and Marc is a whimsical bronze sculpture.
 The artist team is based out of Australia and they are highly regarded in the art community all over the world.
 The New York times once referred to them as “the most successful and prolific creators of public art in New York’s history”.

 The City is in the process of wrapping utility/traffic boxes on major arterials and in several neighborhoods.
 The goal of the program is to reduce blight along the corridors by transforming a utility box into a piece of art.
 This beautification effort enhances the experience of all those visiting the corridors and will help to prevent boxes from being vandalized, primarily with posters.
-So far over 90 utility/traffic boxes have been wrapped with artistic designs.
+Once all rounds of the project have been completed, all Utility Boxes in the City will be covered with beautiful artworks.

 Due to the original project’s success, the City has completed a second round of Painted Pompano fish entitled School of Art.
 The pompano fish is the City’s namesake and a symbol of the identity of Pompano residents.
 The project consists of 12 five foot tall fish sculptures each of the sculpture has been individualized by artists in varieties of styles and finishes focusing on themes of periods of art history.